18 Best Work Boots On The Market (Review) in 2021

 Waterproofing – If you work outside this is an absolute must.
 If you drive a truck or work indoors driving a forklift you may not need your work boots to be waterproof.
 Still, it’s one of those things they should have (even if you don’t have a compelling need) just in case.
 You’ll also want your boots to be insulated if you work outside unless you like the idea of frozen toes in the winter.

-Safety Tips Explained
+Types Of Safety Tips

 When you’re out on the jobsite, anything can happen.
 Hardhats aren’t the only thing that’s going to protect you.
 Having safety tips on your boots can be one of the single greatest preventative measures for avoiding disaster.
 Nearly every type of work boot worth purchasing is going to have some form of a safety tip, but you need to know which one is right for you.
 Let’s break it down.